vsolovyov/blog/content/good-webcams.md

 Some people are not satisfied with a webcam from their notebook or an old webcam they bought many years ago.

 My brother decided he wants to try streaming.
-Some people can just start and other people want to research all the bits and pieces beforehand.
+Some people can just do a thing and other people want to research all the bits and pieces beforehand.
 Our chat history is comparable in length to all my other chats combined, so I learned a lot of it as well.
 The craft is full with small details and inconveniences.